majo48/connect-web-logger/README.md

 # connect-web-logger
-Log information from a registered account at connect-web.froeling.com.
+Scrape & log information from a registered account at connect-web.froeling.com.

 # Prerequisites
 - a Fröling PE1 pellet boiler at your home